comeworkwith-me/comeworkwith-me/README.md

 ### ABOUT ME

-- 🚀 I'm the founder of [build pr3tti](https://buildpr3tti.xyz/) and I'm interested in partnerships.
+- 🚀 I'm the founder of [build pr3tti](https://buildpr3tti.xyz/) and I'm interested in partnerships/sponsorships.
 - 💜 I do consulting at [Pretti Media](https://pretti.media/) and I'm currently available for client work.

-- 📝 I regularly write articles on [Hashnode](https://scarlettspade.hashnode.dev/)

 - 🌱 I’m exploring **Lens, Zora, and Solana**

 - ⚡ Fun fact, **I'm a cinemaphile.**